 The process described above was used to evaluate projects in the TSP project lists.
-These lists will be reviewed by the TSP TAC and at Geographic Area Meetings (GAPS) in September.
+These lists were reviewed by the TSP TAC and will be reviewed at Geographic Area Meetings (GAPS) in September.
 The result of this process will be forwarded to the TSP PAC for additional review.

-The product of this process will be a single TSP Update Master Project List that combines all the projects on the three project lists that are recommend for further evaluation.
+The product of this process will be a single TSP Update Master Project List that includes all projects recommended for further evaluation.
 These projects will be prioritized and identified as either part of the TSP Fiscally Constrained Plan, Preferred Plan or Vision Plan.